TashSul/RobotChatCompanion/README.md

 3. The system will listen for your voice input through the microphone
 4. When you speak, it will process your words through ChatGPT and respond verbally

+### Using Object Recognition

+The robot can identify objects through its camera.
+To activate this feature:
+1. Use trigger phrases like "What do you see?", "What is this?", or "Identify this object"
+2. The robot will respond with "Looking at what's in front of me..."
+3. It will then take a photo with the camera and analyze the image using OpenAI Vision API
+4. The robot will then verbally describe what it sees

+This feature works best with good lighting and the object clearly visible to the camera.

 ## Testing Tools

 We provide several testing scripts to verify your hardware setup: